Pleijel's theorem for Schr\"odinger operators: Introduction

 Pleijel's result was generalized to closed manifolds and manifolds with boundary and Dirichlet boundary conditions in 1957 \cite{Pee1957} and in 1982 \cite{BerMey1982}.
 More recently, Pleijel's upper bound was proven for domains $\Om \subset \mathbb{R}^2$ with piecewise-analytic boundary and Neumann boundary conditions in 2009 \cite{Pol2009} and then for domains in $\mathbb{R}^d$ with $C^{1,1}$ boundary with either Neumann or some types of Robin boundary conditions in 2019 \cite{Len2019}.

-In the case of Schrödinger operators, Pleijel's asymptotic upper bound was found to hold for the quantum harmonic oscillator in 2018 \cite{Cha2018} as well as for Schrödinger operators with radial potentials in \cite{ChaHelHof2018}, which included both positive and negative potentials as well as a possible singularity at the origin.
+In the case of Schrödinger operators, Pleijel's asymptotic upper bound was found to hold for the quantum harmonic oscillator in 2018 \cite{Cha2018} as well as for Schrödinger operators with radial potentials in \cite{ChaHelHof2018}, which included both positive and negative potentials, possibly having a singularity at the origin.